mrmarganski/mkdoc/docs/fabrication/fabricationlanding.md

     ---

-    Learn shop organization, basic hand tool operation, and how to properly crimp and route electrical wires.
+    Learn shop organization, advanced hand tool operations, and how to properly follow safe practices to become a leader in hand tool operation.

     [Start Advanced Hand Tools](advancedhandtools.md){ .md-button .md-button--primary }